Previously: “The Art of Jacob Emory.”

-Although “The Strangers” takes place in New York City, it’s got a few quirks that mark it as a story written by someone who has never actually spend a significant amount of time in the place: The subway doesn’t stop running late at night, no one refers to it as “the metro,” and so on.
+Although “The Strangers” takes place in New York City, it’s got a few quirks that mark it as a story written by someone who probably hasn’t actually spend a significant amount of time in the place: The subway doesn’t stop running late at night, no one refers to it as “the metro,” and so on.
 I think it also could have used some trimming; there comes a point where it starts to get a little bogged down in itself.
 These are relatively minor quibbles, though, and it’s possible that the oddities about the subway… well, let’s just say that they might be intentional.

 My name is Andrew Erics.
 I lived, once, in a city called New York.
 My mother is Terrie Erics.
 She’s in the phone book.
 If you know the city, and you read this, find her.
 Don’t show her this, but tell her I love her, and that I’m trying to come home.
 Please.

 It all started when I decided, around the time that I turned twenty-five, that it was time for me to give up taking my backpack in to work.
 It would make me look more mature, I thought, if I weren’t lugging around a book bag everywhere like a high school student.
 Of course this meant that I had to give up reading in the subway in the mornings and afternoons, since I couldn’t quite fit my paperbacks into a pocket.
 A briefcase would have been out of line, since I was working in a factory, and messenger bags always seemed a little, I don’t know, fruity to me.
 Too purse-like for my liking.